AyyerLab/RefSPI-MaxLP/README.md

 ```

 ## Features
-The reconstruction program implements the EMC algorithm to determine the orientations with a Poisson noise model.
+The reconstruction program implements the EMC algorithm [1] to determine the orientations with a Poisson noise model.
 It currently runs on a single CUDA-capable GPU.
 The only unknown is the orientation, and the simulated data has pure Poisson noise.

+This corresponds to a real experiment [2] to demonstrate the noise-tolerance of both the EMC algorithm and the X-ray detector used to collect the data.
+The data from that experiment is available on the CXIDB [ID 18](http://cxidb.org/id-18.html).

+The data format convention used in this project are inspired by the [Dragonfly](https://github.com/duaneloh/Dragonfly) repository.

 ### Future goals
 These are some of the future enhancements we would like to achieve: